Robert Muldoon: Appointment of Holyoake as Governor-General

-As Prime Minister, Muldoon had the sole right to advise Queen Elizabeth II on whom to appoint as Governor-General.
+As prime minister, Muldoon had the sole right to advise Elizabeth II, Queen of New Zealand, on whom to appoint as governor-general.
 With the term of Sir Denis Blundell as Governor-General coming to an end in 1977, a new appointee was needed.
-Muldoon sent a message to the Queen on 15 December 1976 putting forward former Prime Minister Sir Keith Holyoake as his appointee, which the Queen approved.
-The announcement was made by the Queen at the end of her tour of New Zealand on 7 March 1977, from the Royal Yacht HMY Britannia in Lyttelton Harbour.
+Muldoon sent a message to the Queen on 15 December 1976 putting forward former prime minister Sir Keith Holyoake as his appointee, which the Queen approved.
+The announcement was made by the Queen at the end of her tour of New Zealand on 7 March 1977, from the Royal Yacht Britannia in Lyttelton Harbour.

 This choice was controversial because Holyoake was a sitting Cabinet minister.
-Both opponents and supporters of Muldoon's government claimed that it was a political appointment; a number of National MPs, including his deputy, disagreed with the precedent of having a politician as Governor-General.
+Both opponents and supporters of Muldoon's government claimed that it was a political appointment; a number of National MPs, including his deputy, disagreed with the precedent of having a politician as governor-general.
 The Leader of the Opposition, Bill Rowling complained that he had not been consulted on the appointment, and then stated that he would act to remove Holyoake as Governor-General should the Labour Party win the 1978 general election.
 As a result of the appointment, Holyoake resigned from Parliament, resulting in the Pahiatua by-election of 1977.
 He was succeeded in his seat by John Falloon.

 1978 election

-A month before the general election Muldoon remained the preferred Prime Minister, though his support slipped from 60% to 48% while Rowling's rose 8 points to 38%.
+A month before the general election Muldoon remained the preferred prime minister, though his support slipped from 60% to 48% while Rowling's rose 8 points to 38%.
 At the election, held on 25 November, National lost three seats and it dropped 7.9 percentage points in the vote.
 Although the party had been returned to office with a majority of seats, it had lost the popular vote to a resurgent Labour Party.
 National Party President George Chapman argued National struggled at the election because of the many boundary changes and issues with the electoral roll, contrary to Muldoon's claims that the media going against National had caused the decline in support.